“If I could go back, I would tell her…

 So instead I would simply tell her that she is seen, she is amazing, and she is enough.”

-This story was submitted to Love What Matters by Jessica Ulrichs.
+This story was submitted to Love What Matters by Courtesy of Jessica Urlichs.
 You can follow her journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Read more from Jessica: